-- Spouse/marital/domestic-type partner and the minor children of that person - Minor child of the head of household, co-head, spouse/marital-type partner who has been living elsewhere - Addition of Military adult child with a discharge date within 120 days from any of the US Armed Forces Adult child due to recent discharge from the military - A disabled adult parent or child of the head of household/co-head who requires disability-required care - Former household member(s) may be reinstated within 120 days after their moveout, if they are in good standing with the LACDA.
-Member is subject to Criminal Background screening and must meet suitability requirements. - Secondary Education Students Former household members in good standing that were removed from the household while attending a secondary educational institution may be reinstated upon-within 120 days from completion of their education program, with verification from the educational institution.
+- Spouse/marital/domestic-type partner and the minor children of that person - Minor child of the head of household, co-head, spouse/marital-type partner who has been living elsewhere - Addition of Military adult child with a discharge date within 120 days from any of the US Armed Forces - A disabled adult parent or child of the head of household/co-head who requires disability-required care - Former household member(s) may be reinstated within 120 days after their moveout, if they are in good standing with the LACDA.
+Member is subject to Criminal Background screening and must meet suitability requirements. - Secondary Education Students Former household members in good standing that were removed from the household while attending a secondary educational institution may be reinstated within 120 days from completion of their education program, with verification from the educational institution.
 Written verification from the registrar's office will be required.
 Verification must include ongoing and consecutive enrollment status or an approved and/or authorized leave per the educational institution, or evidence of completion.
 Member is subject to Criminal Background screening and must meet suitability requirements.